GenomiqueENS/toulligQC/README.md

 ToulligQC is a program written in Python and developped by the [Genomic facility](https://genomique.biologie.ens.fr/) of the [Institute of Biology of the Ecole Normale Superieure (IBENS)](http://www.ibens.ens.fr/).

 This program is dedicated to the QC analyses of Oxford Nanopore runs.
 Moreover it is adapted to RNA-Seq along with DNA-Seq and it is compatible with 1Dsquare runs.
-It partly relies on the summary file and the pipieline.log file produced during the basecalling process by the Oxford Nanopore basecaller, Albacore.
+It can work with Albacore or Guppy outputs.
-It also needs a single FAST5 file (to catch the flowcell Id and the run date) and the Albacore outputted FASTQ file (to compute the sequence statistics).
+It also needs a single FAST5 file (to catch the flowcell Id and the run date) if a telemetry file is not provided and the Albacore outputted FASTQ file (to compute the sequence statistics).
+Flow cells and kits version are retrieved using the telemetry file (Albacore and Guppy) or using the pipeline.log file (Albacore only).
 ToulligQC can take barcoding samples into account with a samplesheet.csv describing the barcodes used.

 To do so, ToulligQC deals with different file formats: gz, tar.gz, bz2, tar.bz2, FASTQ and FAST5.